NEW - REVISED 3/11/2014

 - Any other information deemed relevant to documentation of a RSO's achievements.

-Additionally, one of the responsibilities of Deans/Appropriate Administrative Directors is oversight of the RSOs' budgets, which entails compensating the University for any overruns in RSO expenditures in a given year.
+Additionally, one of the responsibilities of the supervising Administrator is oversight of the RSOs' budgets, which entails compensating the University for any overruns in RSO expenditures in a given year.
 All RSO activities must carefully abide by University and/or Auxiliary fiscal policies.

-Following submission of the annual report, AVP Research, the relevant Administrator directly overseeing the RSO, and the appropriate Vice President supervising the unit will determine whether the RSO Director should meet in person to review the report, the budget, regulatory, risk and liability issues, and to determine whether the RSO is functioning according to SF State and CSU Guidelines.
+Following the submission of the annual report, AVP for Research, the relevant Administrator directly overseeing the RSO, and the appropriate Vice President supervising the unit will determine whether the RSO Director should meet in person to review the report, the budget, regulatory, risk and liability issues, and to determine whether the RSO is functioning according to SF State and CSU Guidelines.
 It is recommended that any RSO with one or more of these characteristics undergo this expanded in-person review.
 Such an expanded review may involve Fiscal Affairs, ORSP, the Administrator directly supervising the unit and Risk Management meetings with the RSO Director.

 - more than one funding stream